This winning story was received during our 2016 summer story contest by Matt Arnet, Director of Outpatient Services for KVC Kansas.

 When Josh was 16 years old, he started dialysis and began the process of applying for a kidney transplant.
 One key component of a successful transplant is emotional wellness.
 Josh and I spent many sessions processing the surgery and recovery ahead.
 A close friend of mine had experienced a kidney transplant around the same time, so I was able to offer Josh some guidance based on what my friend had encountered.
 I attended Josh’s care team meetings at the hospital and advocated for his mental health progress.

 When Josh turned 18, he began to push back against the rules in his foster home, believing he should have more independence.
-Josh ultimately decided to age out of foster care and enrolled in community college.
+Josh ultimately asked to be released from the foster care system and enrolled in community college.
 I offered to continue services, but Josh was focused on living his life and making his own decisions.

 For a while, I lost track of Josh.
 He stopped attending classes and was evicted from his apartment for non-payment.
 He moved to Nebraska to live with a previous foster family, and that was the last I heard from him.